 Situated in the centre of the pretty village of Betws-y-Coed and overlooking the delightful village green, the hotel provides the perfect setting for a relaxing and memorable break.

 The Gwydyr Hotel is particularly well known to people who find their greatest pleasure in fishing and the history of local Salmon and Trout catches can still be viewed to this day.

-Large bedrooms are fully equipped with direct dial telephones, colour televisions, tea/coffee making facilities, central heating throughout, and all with private bath or shower, for your comfort.
+Large bedrooms are fully equipped with direct dial telephones, colour flat screen televisions, tea/coffee making facilities, central heating throughout, and all with private bath or shower, for your comfort.

 Under new ownership and after many years of neglect, the hotel is going through a phased programme of refurbishment, the ground floor was refurbished during January/February 2014 and the bedrooms are phased to be completed during 2014/15.
 Every effort will be made to ensure the enjoyment of your stay will not be affected.

 Location: Centrally situated in the centre of the village of Betws-y-Coed, near the post office and St Marys Church.
 Find us on a map

 The Gwydyr Hotel